Udanie-sys/PokemonInformationProject/README.md

 Right click TCP/IP and click properties then set the TCP port to 8090

-### More Information available in the pokemon information documentation (Pokemon Information Documentation v0.1.pdf)
+### More Information is available in the pokemon information documentation (Pokemon Information Documentation v0.1.pdf)